AtariusMaximus/LegendOfSilverpeak/README.md

 # LegendOfSilverpeak
 This is the code repository for Legend of Silverpeak, a game for the Atari 7800.

+Legend of Silverpeak is an expansive Role playing game, and is still a work in progress.

 Development Thread:  https://forums.atariage.com/topic/273774-legend-of-silverpeak-rpg/

 LoS v1.01 includes a fix for AtariVox Loading and Saving of your game.